slowphil/SVG_and_TeXmacs_for_LibreOffice/README.md

 Of course, you need to have TeXmacs installed on your system.

-For the TeXmacs equation editor feature to work with this LibreOffice extension, TeXmacs further needs the `equation-editor plugin` which is not distributed with the official version available at texmacs.org, at this point.
+For the TeXmacs equation editor feature to work with this LibreOffice extension, TeXmacs further needs the `equation-editor plugin` which is not yet distributed with the official version available at texmacs.org, at this point.
 The plugin can be installed manually, or one can get one of my texmacs builds incorporating it (see below).

 You'll also need `pdftocairo` (from Poppler tools) that TeXmacs needs to produce the SVG images.